HellenG/RepData_PeerAssessment1/PA1_template.md

 ## Conclusion

 On average, the subject seems to be 'active' with about 10395 steps.
-This is accoding to [a pubmed publication](http://www.ncbi.nlm.nih.gov/pubmed/14715035), where they suggest a classification of pedometer reading.
+This is according to [a pubmed publication](http://www.ncbi.nlm.nih.gov/pubmed/14715035), where they suggest a classification of pedometer reading.
 However, in asmuch as the review suggests an active lifestyle, the data also shows sporadic difference not only between different time intervals but also between weekdays and weekends.
 Overall, classification of the steps taken would depend on the subject's underlining reason for using it and their ultimate goal.